 Two sets of two keys each, which may be distinguished by the shapes of their handles, are provided with the car.
-Two different keys are provided so that the owner may leave the car may be easily obtained in case of loss. temporarily in the hands of another operator without foregoing the protection of the various compartments.
+Two different keys are provided so that the owner may leave the car temporarily in the hands of another operator without foregoing the protection of the various compartments.

 The handle of one key is hexagonal in shape while the other is rounded.
 The hexagonal shaped key operates the combination ignition switch and transmission lock, the right front door and the spare wheel carrier.
-The key with the rounded handle operates the instrument panel package compartment lock, the rear deck lock, the golf compartment lock on roadsters and coupes, the trunk lock on town sedans and 5-passenger coupes. and the rear door lock on town cars and imperial sedans.
+The key with the rounded handle operates the instrument panel package compartment lock, the rear deck lock, the golf compartment lock on roadsters and coupes, the trunk lock on town sedans and 5-passenger coupes, and the rear door lock on town cars and imperial sedans.